Things to Do

 A sumptuous afternoon tea is the perfect accompaniment to a relaxed outing exploring the beauty of Oxford as seen from the river.

 Travelling past Christ Church meadows and the university college boathouses, then passing the tranquil water meadows surrounding Oxford including a visit to Rose Island - Lewis Carroll's favoured destination - the picture perfect backdrop to a lazy afternoon tea.
-The cruise lasts for a total of 1.5 hours.

 Oxford Museum Tour